Separate names with a comma.

 If Warners will finally release the film in OAR, I'll buy it (as a guilty pleasure: it's a terrible movie, but one with a great soundtrack).

+I'd like to see a special edition where it's about 1/2 Prince plotline, 1/2 Morris Day plotline.
+The Time saved that movie.
+I want bonus footage of them performing "The Bird" and "Jungle Love" and "777-9311" in full.
 That was one funky band.
 Depending on if the transfer and sound are upgraded, and some extras with SUBSTANCE ladled on, I'll probably pick it up.
 "SQUAAWWWWWWWWKKK!
 Hallelujah!"

 Ah memories of the kid and Apolonia Kotaro, I have the DVD but like his greatest hits DVD much better, old MTV videos are on it, my favorite 1999.

 One of my greatest guilty pleasures as well.
 I saw this at least 3 times in the theater (when I was so young I had to sneak in because of it's R rating).

 I'll be getting the special edition.
 I agree that the movie as a whole is not too good (the acting and script is lousy), but the music and stage scenes were great.

 Too often I've held the current edition of Purple Rain and thought... "well, it's cheap, and even though it's not OAR I might as well just finally get it".
 I'm glad my conscience kicked in all those times, as I'm now really looking forward to this upcoming edition!

 As a Prince fan, boy you really had my hopes up with that headline: "new details are revealed".
 I'll get excited when word is official; oar, deleted scenes, commentary, music videos, premiere night footage, Oscar acceptance speech, etc. Those are the details I'm waiting for.

 Hi Stacy well at least we know that there will be interviews with The Revolution.
 I would also like to see rehearsel footage